 No, shipping prices don’t always dictate speed.
 However, “free shipping” and flat rate shipping usually deliver products in the same timeframe, i.e. two to five business days.

-Free shipping is only a customer-facing term, because the business still needs to pay the shipping company.
+Free shipping is a customer-facing term, because the business shipping out products still needs to pay the company they hired to do logistics and deliveries.
 There is no way to know what shipping service a company is using based on the term free shipping alone.
+If you’re interested in finding out which logistics company a business you buy products from uses, check out their frequently asked questions (FAQ) page or contact their customer service department.

 Flat Rates, Bigger Profits